tellxp/avengers/README.md

+# About Avengers

-# Avengers UI
+Avengers is a UI library powered by [Angular 2](https://angular.io).

+Avengers is developed by native typescript and sass.
+This project is in progress now.

+# Run the project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.